 Academic level and background

-Applicants for this certificate course should have completed their secondary education in a discipline related to the course specialization and have at least three years of relevant practical experience.
+Applicants for this certificate course should have completed their secondary education in a discipline related to the course specialisation and have at least three years of relevant practical experience.

 The faculty accepts transcripts, degrees and diplomas in the following languages: Dutch, English, German, French and Spanish.
 It is at the discretion of the faculty to require additional English translations of all documents in other languages as well.